What is Great Reminders?

 Purpose: trigger the right action at the moment of action.

 Great Reminders are the final bridge between learning and doing.
-They don’t replace frameworks or training—they activate them when it matters most.
+They don’t replace frameworks — they activate them when it matters most.

 How to use Great Reminders (in 2 minutes)